-Once you have checked out a working copy to a particular depth you can change that depth later to get more or less content using Context menu \rightarrow Update item to revision....
+Once you have checked out a working copy to a particular depth you can change that depth later to get more or less content using Context menu $\rightarrow$ Update item to revision....
+In that dialog, be sure to check the Make depth sticky checkbox.